melmel27/comakery/README.md

 ![](diagrams/plant-uml-diagrams/setup.png)

 1. The Deployer configures the parameters and deploys the smart contracts to a public blockchain.
-At the time of deployment, the deployer configures a separate token reserve address and Transfer Administrator address.
+At the time of deployment, the deployer configures a separate token reserve address, a Transfer Administrator address, and a Wallets administrator address.
 This allows the reserve security tokens to be stored in cold storage since the treasury reserve address private keys are not needed for everyday use by the Transfer Admin.
-2. The Transfer Admin then provisions a hot wallet address for distributing tokens to investors or other stakeholders.
-The Transfer Admin uses `setAddressPermissions(investorAddress, transferGroup, addressTimeLock, maxTokens)` to set address restrictions.
+2. The Reserve Admin then provisions a hot wallet address for distributing tokens to investors or other stakeholders.
+The Wallets Admin uses `setAddressPermissions(investorAddress, transferGroup, addressTimeLock, reservedTimeLockedBalance, maxTokens)` to set address restrictions.
 3. The Transfer Admin authorizes the transfer of tokens between account groups with `setAllowGroupTransfer(fromGroup, toGroup, afterTimestamp)` .
 4. The Reserve Admin then transfers tokens to the Hot Wallet address.
 5. The Hot Wallet Admin then transfers tokens to investors or other stakeholders who are entitled to tokens.